 - “Cardall’s Corner” story writing Each month we submit a short article to the Southam Advertiser on some aspect of local history which they publish.
 This article is eagerly awaited by many people so finding likely stories and writers is an ongoing project.
 Stories are normally submitted to the Advertiser in Microsoft Word format.

-- Exhibition research and assembly Each year we run three exhibitions, two long ones in the main part of the year and then a 6 week one in the lead up to Christmas when we focus on our Calendar.
+- Exhibition research and assembly Each year we run three exhibitions, two long ones in the main part of the year and then an 8 week one in the lead up to Christmas when we focus on our Calendar.
 We need a small team of people to construct a plan for future exhibitions, including making suggestions for themes and then doing any necessary research to pull together the material to create the exhibition.
-The next two topics will probably be Police and WW2 (VE Day coming up).
+The next two topics will probably be Police and Southam in the 50’s and 60’s.

 - Booklet research and publishing for exhibitions.
 With each exhibition we try to produce a small booklet which we can seek to provide help with funding and also to fill out the Exhibition topic for those members of the public who wish to know more about the subject than the Exhibition is able to provide.
 Booklets are normally written using Microsoft Word.

-- Scanning / digitising the collection There are over 6,000 items catalogues in the Collection now and we only have digital copies of approx half of them.
-We have one team of volunteers scanning additional items each week but it is quite a lengthy process and additional people would speed up this process.
+- Scanning / digitising the collection There are over 6,000 items catalogued in the Collection now and we only have digital copies of approx. half of them.
+We have one team of volunteers scanning additional items each week, but it is quite a lengthy process and additional people would speed up this process.

 - Develop and deliver history talks for local groups using PowerPoint.
 One of the ways in which we spread knowledge about the Collection and also generate significant funds is to offer local groups the opportunity to book talks about aspects of local history.
 The skills needed include Microsoft PowerPoint and also obviously public speaking.